Anglicanism

 Anglican in America

 Anglican simply means “of England.”
 There are Anglican churches—results of the missionary work of the Church of England—all over the world, making Anglicanism (after the Roman Catholic and Eastern Orthodox churches) the third largest body of Christians on Earth.
 In June 2009, thousands gathered in Bedford, Texas for the formation of the Anglican Church in North America (ACNA) and the consecration of its first Archbishop Robert Duncan.
-The ACNA is a duly constituted province made up of evangelical, biblically orthodox Anglicans serving the people of the North America, and is currently led by Archbishop Foley Beach.
+The ACNA is a duly constituted province made up of evangelical, biblically orthodox Anglicans serving the people of the North America, and is currently led by Archbishop Steve Wood.
 The ACNA is recognized as a province of the global Anglican Communion by the Primates of the Global Fellowship of Confessing Anglicans (GAFCON), which represents the majority of Anglicans worldwide.

 Biblically Orthodox